ematheson19/evanmatheson.dev/README.md

 Some of the technologies I am skilled in include:

-Frontend: HTML, CSS, JavaScript, jQuery
+Frontend: HTML, CSS, JavaScript, and jQuery

-Backend/Other: Python (basic knowledge)
+Backend/Other: PHP

-Additional Skills: Some experience with React.js and Java
+Additional Skills: Some experience with React.js, Java, and Python

 Feel free to explore my work and don’t hesitate to reach out if you have any questions or want to collaborate on a project.
 You can contact me via: